awemorris/PlayfieldEngine/README.md

 ---

-## Why Noct2D?
+## Why PicoPico Script?

-Noct2D is for those who quietly hold a dream, and wish to share it, one small step at a time.
+`PicoPico Script` is for those who quietly hold a dream, and wish to share it, one small step at a time.

 Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.

-Noct2D was created with the belief that every creator deserves space to explore, no matter their surroundings.
+`PicoPico Script` was created with the belief that every creator deserves space to explore, no matter their surroundings.

-Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, Noct2D offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
-If you have something to make, Noct2D will be here to walk with you.
+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, `PicoPico Script` offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and your own.
+If you have something to make, `PicoPico Script` will be here to walk with you.

 **Dreams fuel it — and they're the only requirement.**